You can charge your GreenGo at any public charging station.

 Speed, for example.
 It is also worth avoiding sudden acceleration, as that takes a lot of energy.

 GreenGo cars do best in the city.
-Driving consistently at 50-60 km/h should get you 150-160 km.
-Consumption efficiency is drastically reduced above speeds of 95-100 km/h.
+Driving consistently at 50-60 km/h should get you the most out of them.
+Keep in mind that consumption efficiency is drastically reduced above speeds of 95-100 km/h.

 Using heating or air conditioning, or driving up and down hills, will also drain the battery faster.